fangweiliang/mqttnetwiki/Tips-and-Tricks.md

 In Windows IoT Core as well as in UWP, loopback connections (127.0.0.1) are not allowed.
 If you try to connect to a locally running server (broker), this will fail.

 # Special notice for using the server project in Android

+Under Android, there is an issue with the default bound IP address.
+So you have to use the actual address of the device.
+Check the example below.

 ```csharp
 IPHostEntry ipHostInfo = Dns.GetHostEntry(Dns.GetHostName());
 IPAddress ipAddress = ipHostInfo.AddressList[0];